-he Khutzeymateen Explorer Photo Op Photo Tour 2022 is geared toward the intermediate to advanced wildlife photographer who is strongly interested in photographing the Grizzlies of the Khutzeymateen but also wants the opportunity to see and photograph some of the other great subjects found in the northern section of the Great Bear Rainforest.
+he Khutzeymateen Explorer Photo Op Photo Tour 2023 is geared toward the intermediate to advanced wildlife photographer who is strongly interested in photographing the Grizzlies of the Khutzeymateen but also wants the opportunity to see and photograph some of the other great subjects found in the northern section of the Great Bear Rainforest.
 This one-of-a-kind photo tour begins with 3 full days photographing grizzlies in the famous Khutzeymateen Grizzly Sanctuary.
-We'll then spend another two days with grizzlies - and possibly coastal Gray Wolves - in a second remote coastal inlet.
-Following that we'll spend two more days cruising the inlets and islands on the northern BC coast in search of Humpback Whales, Killer Whales, Stellar Sea Lions, coastal Gray Wolves, Black Bears, River Otters, a plethora of seabirds, and great, great seascapes and landscapes!
-This Khutzeymateen-Great Bear Rainforest combination trip offers the best of the beautiful British Columbia coast!
+We'll then spend another two days with grizzlies - and possibly coastal Gray Wolves - in a second remote coastal inlet and estuary system.
+Following that - and while en route to our trip's end point in Prince Rupert - we'll cruise the inlets and islands on the northern BC coast in search of Humpback Whales, Killer Whales, Stellar Sea Lions, coastal Gray Wolves, Black Bears, River Otters, a plethora of seabirds, and great, great seascapes and landscapes!
+This Khutzeymateen-Great Bear combination trip offers the best of the beautiful British Columbia coast!